fanpu/website/_pages/about.md

 Models](https://andrejristeski.github.io/10708-S23/) in the Spring 2023
 semester.

-My interests currently lie in large language models and deep learning theory.
+My current academic interests lies in understanding reasoning in large language models and exploring the theoretical foundations of deep learning.
+Specifically, I am interested in the principles underlying generalization and the mechanisms contributing to the effectiveness of optimization algorithms.
-It is a really exciting time to be alive and I can't wait to see what the next few years will bring in ML.
-My eventual goal is to build a machine learning startup, for the betterment of <s>humanity</s> the world.

-In my free time, I enjoy bouldering, K-pop dancing, running, reading and learning new things, writing things for my blog, and watching anime.
+In my free time, I enjoy bouldering, K-pop dance, running, reading and learning new things, writing things for my blog, and watching anime.
 I used to do sprint canoe competitively.
 If I have an extended break I enjoy traveling, especially hiking and exploring the great outdoors.
 Most of the banner pictures on my blog posts were taken during these hikes.
 My favorite classroom in CMU is GHC 4303.

 I grew up in my hometown Singapore before moving to the US for college and work.
 I try to go back and visit once a year.

 Feel free to reach out to me at fzeng[at]alumni[dot]cmu[dot]edu.
-I am happy to chat and share any of my experiences.
+I am happy to chat and provide advice.

-Unfortunately, I am unable to provide referrals for people that I have not worked with as I cannot give a strong recommendation.
+Regrettably, I am unable to provide referrals for people that I have not directly collaborated with, as I cannot write you a meaningful recommendation.

-I have a Technician amateur radio license, and my callsign is [KC3UFE](https://www.fccbulletin.com/callsign/?q=KC3UFE).
+I have a Technician amateur radio license, with callsign [KC3UFE](https://www.fccbulletin.com/callsign/?q=KC3UFE).

 This blog was originally started on 24 June 2018, although it has taken many forms since then.
-I write about things that I find interesting, and which might be helpful for other people, with the goal that people learn something new when they read them.
-I try to have my posts reviewed by friends who are knowledgeable in an area whenever possible to ensure that what is presented is factually accurate.
-Do let me know if you have any article suggestions.
 All banner pictures on the blog are taken by yours truly!

 ## Starred Blog Posts